 - 1x Membership Rewards® on everything else

-Up to 50,000 Membership Rewards® points in the first year (20,000 points when you spend $3,000 on the card in the first 3 months of card membership and 2,500 points per month for each month that you spend $500 on the card during the first year)
+Up to 30,000 Membership Rewards® points in the first year (2,500 points per month for each month that you spend $500 on the card during the first year)

 $155.88 ($12.99 monthly)